Trinity Platform Release Notes – Version 4.8.0

 --values values.yaml

-:scroll: 3.
-Runtime Cluster: Update Ingress in Project Namespaces (application-ingress-controller-migation.sh)
+:scroll: 3a.
+Update Ingress in Project Namespaces (application-ingress-controller-migation.sh)

-We provide a script that fetches all projects from the database (these projects are used as namespaces in the cluster) and updates all Ingress resources in those namespaces to the correct ingress class with the appropriate annotations.
-This ensures that after Kong is deployed on the Runtime cluster, every project namespace uses the desired ingress controller.
+We provide a script that fetches all projects from the database (these projects are used as namespaces in the cluster) and updates all Ingress resources in those namespaces to the correct ingress class with the appropriate annotations, and enables Istio sidecar injection for each namespace.

 Script name and location: The script is named application-ingress-controller-migation.sh and is supplied in the console-runtime-init (runtime-init) charts folder under scripts.